MatchuPitchu/react-summary/09_React Testing.md

 describe('Greeting component', () => {
   test('renders Hello World as a text', () => {
     render(<Greeting />);
-    // Assert
     const element = screen.getByText('Hello World', { exact: false });
     expect(element).toBeInTheDocument();
   });

   test('renders "good to see you" if button was NOT clicked', () => {
     render(<Greeting />);
-    // Assert
     const paragraph = screen.getByText('good to see you', { exact: false });
     expect(paragraph).toBeInTheDocument();
   });

   test('renders "changed" if button was clicked', () => {
     render(<Greeting />);
-    // Act
-    // button is a role that elements can have on screen, and I have only 1 btn in this component, so the right one is selected const btn = screen.getByRole('button');
+    // Act: button is a role that elements can have on screen, and I have only 1 btn in this component, so the right one is selected const btn = screen.getByRole('button');
     userEvent.click(btn);
     // Assert